cooopercrisp/Cooopercrisp-Autosplitters/Rayman-Origins/README.md

 # Rayman Origins
 This is a proposed autosplitter for the video game "Rayman Origins."
+The timer removes loads on load screens and splits at the end of levels automatically.

 Right now the autosplitter can only be used for any% cagegories because it splits based on the final lum screen and not the time trial.
-The timer removes loads on load screens and when restarting a level, both times when the game is loading.

 The splits must be manually started and the final split probably needs to be manual also.